Last Updated on August 12, 2022 by Jeremy

 Steelers Training Camp

 In August we start the final countdown to the return of Steelers season!
-While the home opener doesn't occur until September, you can get your Pittsburgh Steelers fix by heading over to Heinz Field to take in training camp!
+While the home opener doesn't occur until September, you can get your Pittsburgh Steelers fix by heading over to Acrisure Stadium (formerly Heinz Field) to take in training camp!

 The schedule features many August practices all the way through the 18th of the month, so you have many opportunities to get a sneak peek at the team before football season begins!
-Note that while the event is free, guests in 2021 must register in advance due to attendance limitations.
+Note that while the event is free, guests in 2022 must register in advance.